cu-mkp/m-k-manuscript-data/_texts/p-132r_tl.md

 > *at left top margin*
 >
 >
->   If your heated mold …, shrinks because of the bad quality of the <span class="m">plaster</span>, open it after the first heating, tighten it, the lute it and clamp it again.
+>   If your heated mold <span class="x">…</span>, shrinks because of the bad quality of the <span class="m">plaster</span>, open it after the first heating, tighten it, the lute it and clamp it again.